Where can I find/apply for particular permits or licenses?

 How can I get on a City Council or board/commission meeting agenda?

-Please contact Bonnie Engseth, Hermantown City Clerk, to be added to an upcoming agenda.
-Bonnie can be reached at (218) 729-3600 or at [email protected].
+Please contact the Hermantown City Clerk, to be added to an upcoming agenda.
+The City Clerk can be reached at (218) 729-3600.
 You can also speak at City Council meetings without being on the agenda at the public comment phase of the meeting or when there is a request for public input during any item on the agenda.

 When is the next City Council or board/commission meeting?